It takes five years actively pursuing recovery for an addict to have a strong chance (about 85%) of lifelong recovery.

 In the holistic recovery program at the Center for Women and Children, Christi realized her addiction was less about chemical dependence than about her shifting identity.
 She was addicted to a “mask” - becoming like whomever she was with, desperately trying to belong.

 Growing up with six siblings, Christi was her family’s “easiest” child because of her compliant personality.
-But suffering molestation and bullying during much of her childhood, that tendency was magnified so that Christi lost hold of her identity completely.
+But suffering bullying during much of her childhood, that tendency was magnified so that Christi lost hold of her identity completely.

 Carrying a burden of shame and a desire to escape, she moved out on her own at a young age.
 “That was when I discovered alcohol ...
 And I was the girl that was passed out at every party, 'cause I'd never drank before and I drank hard.”